slopezpereyra/slopezpereyra.github.io/_posts/2025-03-19-JamesTruth.md

 resolved through reference to $B$'s believes, actions and experiences, and the sentence *does not imply* "$A$ is wrong in believing $\lambda$".
 This seems to entail the phrases "$\lambda$ is false" and $\lambda$ is true" lack any meaning, insofar as they lack reference to a subject.
-This, however, is not correct for all ideas: a good number of them can be independently false due to lacking internal coherence, or independently true due to their *general* practical bearing or fruitfulness.
-Ironically enough, epistemological relativism is an example of a belief which is *independently* false.
+This issue is only solved when
+$\lambda$ is an idea which cannot, under any circumstance, be fruitful, productive or coherent.
+Though there aren't many such ideas, epistemological relativism is one.

 The fundamental issue with epistemological relativism, as well as with scepticism, is that it is strictly academic.
 Everybody acts as if some things